Peter Roehr

-Peter Roehr (born 1 September 1944 in Lauenburg in Pommern; died 15 August 1968 in Frankfurt am Main) was a German Pop Art minimalist artist.
+Peter Roehr (1 September 1944 in Lauenburg in Pommern – 15 August 1968 in Frankfurt am Main) was a German Pop Art minimalist artist.

 Life

 Roehr was the only child of Kurt and Eleonora Röhr.
 After their divorce the mother moved with her child first to Leipzig and then to Frankfurt am Main.
 After visiting the Volksschule he completed an apprenticeship as producer for electronic signage in Frankfurt am Main.
 Afterward he studied from 1962 to 1966 at the Werkkunstschule (today RheinMain University of Applied Sciences) in Wiesbaden.
 He studied in the class of Vincent Weber and graduated in 1966.
 His early works were made in 1962 and 1963.
-In 1964 Roehr met Paul Maenz, who later became an import art dealer.
+In 1964 Roehr met Paul Maenz, who later became an important art dealer.
 Roehr was in close contact with the artists Charlotte Posenenske and Thomas Bayrle, who lived in Frankfurt as well.

 In May 1967 Roehr and Paul Maenz organized in the Studio Galerie of the Goethe University Frankfurt a groundbreaking exhibition entitled Serielle Formationen where works by Carl Andre, Jan Dibbets, Hans Haacke, Donald Judd, Piero Manzoni and Jan Schoonhoven were shown.

 Peter Roehr died in 1968 at the age of 23 from cancer.